-When people hear ‘protein’ and ‘exercise’ in the same sentence, they’re most likely to conjure up images of bodybuilders using protein bars and milkshakes in order to maximise their workout.
+When people hear ‘protein’ and ‘exercise’ in the same sentence, they’re most likely to picture images of bodybuilders eating protein bars and milkshakes in order to maximise their workout.
 Protein is important for anyone (and not just the pros) who is hitting the gym, playing sports, going for runs or doing any other form of workout.

 To put it simply, protein is one of the main nutrients that every person needs to maintain a healthy body.
 It helps to repair any internal or external damage, supports the immune system and contributes to an overall feeling of wellbeing.
 At a cellular level, proteins are used for just about everything, from transporting messages, carry out the instructions of DNA and defending, preserving and repairing essential life functions.

 It doesn’t matter which way you look at it, protein is essential for exercise.
 Anyone undertaking any kind of exercise routine is definitely going to need more protein than someone who doesn’t.
 This is because when you exercise, you are effectively tearing and breaking muscle fibres apart, which then need to be repaired by the body, requiring protein to do so.

 So where do people get protein from?
 From a dietary point of view, day to day protein is gained from eating food such as beans, soy protein products, nuts and other such foods.
 If you are exercising, it is beneficial to supplement this normal intake of protein with additional food items such as protein bars, powders or shakes.
 These can come in a variety of flavours and types so you don’t get bored.